 Do you know what ‘Health Literacy Month’ is?

 Every year, we help hundreds of people with Asthma Action Plans and Food Allergy Action Plans.
-Dr.’s Soteres and Webb perform multiple volunteer talks to health advocacy groups and schools.
-Recently, Dr. Soteres spoke at MOSAIC (Mothers of Severely Allergic Infants and Children) in Colorado Springs and spoke at the District 20 Food Allergy Summit as the keynote speaker.
+Dr. Soteres and Dr. Webb perform multiple volunteer talks to health advocacy groups and schools.
+In fact, in the past, Dr. Soteres spoke at MOSAIC (Mothers of Severely Allergic Infants and Children) in Colorado Springs and spoke at the District 20 Food Allergy Summit as the keynote speaker.
 Our wonderful physicians, immunologists and allergists care about the local community and work hard to educate everyone around them.
 If you ever have any questions, or want information on the next public speaking session one of them gives, just give us a call today!
 We would be glad to assist you.
 AACOS is here to help you and your needs!